The Worst Thing About My Sister

 The Worst Thing About My Sister is a book by Jacqueline Wilson about a young girl called Marty and her elder sister, Melissa.
-It is recommended for ages 9–11.
+According to the author's website, it is recommended for ages 9–11.

 Plot

-Martina ("Marty") is a tomboy who loves animals and drawing comics that feature a character she created, Mighty Mart.
+Martina Michaels ("Marty") is a tomboy who loves animals and drawing comics that feature a character she created, Mighty Mart.
 Her elder sister Melissa loves the colour pink and make-up and is very feminine; Melissa does not get along with Marty.
-Their mother makes dresses and is a school secretary, and their father is a travel agent who is losing most of his income because of the rise in online booking.
+Their mother makes dresses and is a school secretary, and their father is a travel agent who is losing most of his income because of the rise in online bookings.